EvolveWork/EvolveWork-hugo/content/evolve/index.md

 + Two separate spaces on the same floor.
 + Balcony overlooking Elk Avenue.
 + Two conference rooms.
 If no one has reserved them, you may work or make calls from these.
++ There will be some isolated periodic construction (mostly paint work) as I continue to improve the space.
 + <script type="text/javascript">
 //<![CDATA[
 <!--